Slava-git/Flask_Api/README.md

 # Flask Api
 ## General info
+I built a CRUD (Create, Read, Update, Delete) courses management app.
 Project is used flask for creating endpoints.
-I used pattern MVC.
+I used a pattern MVC.
 Project is without a view 'cause it is not necessary.
+App has the following features:
+* create course;
+* get course by id or name and date;
+* get all courses;
+* delete course;
+* update course;
 ## Technologies
 List is shown below:
 * python 3.7